-Flash as a cache satisfies the I/O needs of virtualized applications and minimizes latency associated with traversing the network to satisfy I/O from NAS or SAN.
+Flash as a cache satisfies the I/O needs of virtualized and physical applications and minimizes latency associated with traversing the network to satisfy I/O from NAS or SAN.
 Performance can be targeted on a per-VM, file, volume, or disk basis to ensure performance is consistently delivered to the virtualized applications that need it.

 With ioCache there is no need to sacrifice performance for agility in your VMware environment. ioCache fully supports dynamic vMotion so administrators can move VMs at will—and without requiring ioMemory to be installed in every physical server.
 The ioTurbine software dynamically allocates cache as VMs come and go, to make the best use of cache capacity. ioTurbine software supports setting cache on a per-VM basis to protect performance levels of mission critical and business critical VMs.
 With ioTurbine, users can load balance across servers dynamically with VMware Dynamic Resource Scheduling (DRS) and can schedule maintenance with no downtime using vMotion—and without the need to overprovision cache on each participating host.